 Side Effects & SafetyMarjoram is LIKELY SAFE in food amounts and POSSIBLY SAFE for most adults when taken by mouth in medicinal amounts for short periods of time.

-Marjoram is POSSIBLY UNSAFE when used long-term or when applied to the eye or skin as fresh marjoram.
-There is some evidence that marjoram could cause cancer if used long-term.
-Applying fresh marjoram might cause eye or skin irritation.
+Marjoram is POSSIBLY UNSAFE when used long-term.
+There is some concern that marjoram could harm the liver and kidneys orcause cancer if used long-term.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It is POSSIBLY UNSAFE to use marjoram in medicinal amounts if you are pregnant.
 It might start your period, and that could threaten the pregnancy.